andathan/metric_privacy_shuffle_model/README.md

 python3 plot_conj.py 0.8 0.001 10000
 ```

 Compare the results with the corresponding Figures.
-Observe that in all cases d=1 maximizes the ratio.
+Observe that in all cases d=1 maximizes the ratio, concluding in Main Result 4.

 ## Limitations (Only for Functional and Reproduced badges)